Master of Science in Counseling (School Counseling)

 Real-World Applications

-One of the most critical aspects of the M.S. in Counseling (School Counseling) is the practicum and internship, which place students in the field working with real students.
-These experiences allow students to apply the theories and skills they learn in the classroom to real-world situations.
-They also enable students to network with other school counselors and professionals in the field.
+A key component of the M.S. in Counseling (School Counseling) is the practicum and internship, which immerse students in real-world settings, allowing them to apply classroom theories and skills directly with students.
+These hands-on experiences also provide valuable opportunities to network with practicing school counselors and other professionals in the field.

-In addition to the practicum and internship, the program also offers a variety of other opportunities for real-world experience.
-Students can participate in student organizations, attend conferences, and volunteer in their communities.
-These activities help students develop their skills and knowledge and prepare them for a career in school counseling.
+Beyond the practicum and internship, the program offers additional avenues for practical growth.
+Students can engage in student organizations, attend relevant conferences, and volunteer within their communities.
+These experiences further develop their skills and knowledge, preparing them for successful careers in school counseling.

 Stay Ahead of the Curve

-Additionally, our Master of Science in Counseling (School Counseling) goes beyond traditional education models.
-We offer a comprehensive school counseling curriculum where students gain the skills and knowledge needed to work as professional school counselors.
+Beyond traditional education models, the Master of Science in Counseling (School Counseling) delivers a comprehensive curriculum designed to equip students with the skills and knowledge essential for effective practice as professional school counselors.

 Hands-on Activities